 Beacons are wireless sensors that send signals through Bluetooth Low Energy (BLE).
 They usually come with an adhesive surface and can be easily attached to walls and objects.
 People have to download an app on their devices to receive and read signals transmitted by beacons.
 Notifications are then pushed to those devices when they are within close proximity to the beacons.

 The interaction is simple but there are diverse ways to deploy it.
-Retailers have used beacons to push promotional content to shoppers while hotels have deployed it to streamline the check-in and check-out process – fellow Foolproofer Irene Infante discusses other examples of beacons use in this post.
+Retailers have used beacons to push promotional content to shoppers while hotels have deployed it to streamline the check-in and check-out process.
 Ultimately, beacons offer businesses opportunities to deliver seamless, customised and contextually relevant experiences to their customers.

 Museums and beacons

 Museums, for one, have greatly benefitted from the implementation of beacons in their spaces.
 The visitor experience in museums was, and still largely is, one-dimensional; description labels beside artwork often fall short of providing full context, while brochures or audio guides can feel cumbersome.
 As such, many museums have started to explore the use beacons to improve the visitor experience.

 The Rubens House Museum in Antwerp, Belgium is one of the early adopters of beacon technology.
 As you explore the exhibition, beacons placed near each artwork push additional information and media to your device in lieu of brochures or fragmented audio files to help you gain a fuller understanding of the art piece.
 Beacons placed around the museum also locate your current position and update the guided route in the device as you move around the space.
 Finally, the beacons trigger interactions with the artworks by allowing you to zoom in to details or view x-ray scans of the works.
 View the experience in action.